 Including incorrect contact info.
 There’s nothing more frustrating than seeing a great resume and not being able to get a hold of that person because they swapped a digit in their number or missed a letter in their email address.
-Double check your contact info to make sure it’s correct and try to use an easy-to-read font to ensure the hiring manager or recruiter has no issue getting a hold of you.
+Double check your contact info to make sure it’s correct and use an easy-to-read font to ensure the hiring manager or recruiter has no issue getting a hold of you.
 (Tip: While having more than one phone number listed is a good idea, having more than one email address listed is just confusing.
 Limit yourself to one professional sounding email address that you can check often.)

 Using templates without caution.
 Templates can be very helpful when trying out a new format for your resume or when just starting to write a new one.
 However, be careful when you’re finished that you haven’t left any of the template text in your actual resume.
 Seeing “[Insert work history here]” isn’t nearly as impressive as your actual work history would be.

 Spelling past employers and schools incorrectly.
 It can be easy to misspell some companies or schools as your spell check might not recognize them.
 Take an extra minute or two and pull out an old pay stub or research the company or school website to make sure you’ve got it down correctly.
 While you might not think it’s a big deal, an alum or business partner of the school or company might think otherwise.